-Lithium, which has two stable isotopes 6Li (7.5%) and 7LI(92.5%) is an efficient breeder of tritium via the reactions:
+Lithium, which has two stable isotopes 6Li (7.5%) and 7Li (92.5%), is used in the breeder blankets to produce of tritium via the reactions:

-Beryllium is another component of breeder designs as neutron to give a higher tritium gain.
+Beryllium is another essential component of breeder designs as neutron to give a higher tritium gain.
 One neutron interacting with beryllium gives two neutrons out, via the reaction:

 Lead is also used as neutron multiplier in some blanket concepts.

 The illustration below shows the full series of reactions from fusion, via neutron multiplication to tritium breeding.

 Sequence of reactions from fusion in plasma to tritium regeneration in breeder blanket.

 The big question is how many tritium nuclei are regenerated for one fusion reaction on average at the end of the reaction series.
 The value of this is the Tritium Breeder Ratio (TBR) and in practice it is likely to have a maximum value about 1.15.
 The figure below summarizes the inherent breeding capacity for thick breeder blankets with no structural material and no "external" neutron multiplier.
 "Internal" neutron multiplier options are included.
 The plot show TBR as a function of the energy gain in the reaction series.

 Tritium Breeding Ratio (TBR) for candidate breeding materials with the corresponding energy multiplication factors.
 No structural material in the blankets is included in this data.
 From, Sawan & Abdou (2006).